minjiechen/magnetchallenge/README.md

 January to March 2024 – Model Performance Evaluation, Code Review, Final Winner Selection:
 1)	Teams with outstanding performance will be invited for a final code review.
 2)	Evaluation criteria: high model accuracy; compact model size; good model readability.
+3)	The final winners will be selected by the judging committee after jointly considering all the judging factors.

 ========================================================
 ## **MagNet Challenge 2023** [Pretest Evaluation Rules](pretest/PreEvaluationRules.pdf) Here: